 The Basics of SIEM Capabilities and Solutions

-One of the harshest realities IT security professionals grapple with in the current cybersecurity landscape is that preventative measures, no matter how advanced, can’t stop 100% of the threats attacking your IT environment.
+One of the harshest realities IT security professionals grapple with within the current cybersecurity landscape is that preventative measures, no matter how advanced, can’t stop 100% of the threats attacking your IT environment.
 Eventually, some malware or bot will infiltrate your network.
-Without threat detection capabilities, these attacks can dwell on your servers for months for years, continually stealing your data or slowing down your business processes.
+Without threat detection capabilities, these attacks can dwell on your servers for months or years, continually stealing your data or slowing down your business processes.

 At its core, SIEM capabilities include threat detection and threat management to precisely this situation.
 But it encompasses so much more than that, including:

 - Collecting log information from security platforms, hardware, and business applications

 - Generating regulatory and industry compliance reports